senseshift/senseshift-hardware/Devices/Hand Gauntlets/ESP32 + Integrated PWM/README.md

 > X3 Haptic Gauntlet with 3V/5V vibro motors, optionally powered by LiPo battery

+> **Warning**
+> **Disclaimer:** This design is a **functional prototype**, not a complete product.
+There is absolutely no warranty, and you will make this design at your OWN risk.
+I will not be responsible for any damages associated with this design.

 ## Compatible Devices

 * Tactosy for Hands